Informfully/Documentation/docs/source/methods.rst

 * Add an article to the Favourites List of the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 **archive.article.remove**

 * Remove an article from the Favourites List of the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 articleLikes/articleTotalLikes
 ------------------------------

 **articleLikes.insert**

-* Adds a statement like from the current user for a particular article
+* Adds a statement of the current user for a particular article
 * Adds the like to the total likes of all users participating in the experiment
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * articleQuestionId: Id of statement
-  * experimentId: Id of experiment user participates in
+  * experimentId: Id of the experiment the user participates in

 **articleLikes.remove**

 * Removes a statement like from the current user for a particular article
-* Subtracts the like from the total likes of all users participating in the experiment
+* Subtracts the likes from the total likes of all users participating in the experiment
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * articleQuestionId: Id of statement
-  * experimentId: Id of experiment user participates in
+  * experimentId: Id of the experiment the user participates in

 **articleDislikes.insert**

-* Adds a statement dislike from the current user for a particular article
+* Adds a statement of dislike from the current user for a particular article
 * Adds the dislike to the total dislikes of all users participating in the experiment
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * articleQuestionId: Id of statement
-  * experimentId: Id of experiment user participates in
+  * experimentId: Id of the experiment the user participates in

 **articleDislikes.remove**